 “Nobody wakes up in the morning and thinks: ‘Hey, I hope I get spammed today!’”
-This was the opening line used by Trent Dyrsmid, Founder of Groove Digital Marketing, during an Oktopost webinar he hosted on the link between B2B inbound marketing and targeted outreach.
+This was the opening line used by Trent Dyrsmid, former Founder of Groove Digital Marketing and today the Founder of Flowster, during an Oktopost webinar he hosted on the link between B2B inbound marketing and targeted outreach.

 Before you target any prospect, either by email, phone or with social content, always, ALWAYS ask yourself this question first: What’s in it for them?
 B2B inbound marketing has little to do with your particular brand, and is largely focused on having the audience’s interest front and center.

 After all, it only takes one click to unsubscribe or unfollow, and based on Trent’s advice, that’s exactly what will happen if you try capturing someone’s attention with worthless content.

 Quick Side Note: Advertising vs. B2B Inbound Marketing

 There’s one crucial distinction that needs to be made before we drill-down into the stages of the B2B inbound marketing funnel.
 Advertising and inbound marketing are not the same thing.
 In Trent’s words, “Using advertising to get your leads means that you’re just renting the attention of your target audience, as opposed to getting it in the long term.
 Ads are temporary – when you stop paying the “rent” you stop getting the attention, and that’s not a good long term strategy.”

 Inbound marketing is designed to nurture your prospects over time, by providing them with valuable content that answers their questions addresses their pain points.
 This type of content should serve to foster a long-term relationship between the prospect and your brand, and most importantly, build trust.
 The trust asset is inseparable from the B2B journey, especially given the complexity of the buying process, and the fact that it can take months to reach a purchasing decision.

 How the B2B Inbound Marketing Funnel Works